 About the estate:

-Henri de Saint-Victor created Château de Pibarnon in 1978 and, within a few decades, established it as one of Bandol's iconic estates (alongside Tempier and Pradeaux).
-His son Éric has been at the helm of the estate since 2000 and cultivates 50 hectares of vines (45 hectares of red and 5 hectares of white) on the limestone terroirs of La Cadière-d'Azur.
-He produces two reds: the Château (90% Mourvèdre and 10% Grenache), which is suitable for aging, and Les Restanques, which is more accessible when young and comes from young vines with only 70% Mourvèdre and 30% Grenache.
-Despite some irregularities during the 2000s, the reds, which are good representatives of Bandol wines and their aging potential, have been back to their best since 2010.
-It must be said that by selecting plots in the heart of his terroir, Eric de Saint-Victor has restored flesh and body to the reds in recent vintages, giving them a silky, concentrated character with a highly civilized balance between wood and fruit expression.
+Henri de Saint-Victor founded Château de Pibarnon in 1978 and, within a few decades, established it as one of Bandol’s most iconic estates (alongside Tempier and Pradeaux).
+His son Éric has been at the helm of the estate since 2000 and cultivates 50 hectares of vineyards (45 hectares of red and 5 hectares of white) on the limestone terroirs of La Cadière-d’Azur.
+He produces two reds: the Château (90% Mourvèdre and 10% Grenache), built for aging, and Les Restanques, which is more approachable when young, made from young vines with only 70% Mourvèdre and 30% Grenache.
+Despite some inconsistencies during the 2000s, the reds—which serve as excellent ambassadors for Bandol wines and their aging potential—have returned to their best form since 2010.
+It must be said that by selecting plots at the heart of his terroir, Eric de Saint-Victor has, in recent vintages, restored body and fullness to the reds, giving them a silky, concentrated character with a highly refined balance between oak and fruit expression.

 Customer rating